StaffanKonstholm/5E/README.md

 I want a meta where out-of-combat (OOC) struggle revolves around trying to locate and track the enemy.
 All spells under the radar category provide the players with tools for detecting the enemy.
 Conversely, all spells under the anti-radar category provide the players with tools to evade detection.

+### Spells as bonus actions
+Most CC spells allow the target to make a check in order to escape the CC.
+In the worst case scenario the NPC is unaffected by the CC, while the caster has expended a spell slot and a turn.
+By changing the casting time to a bonus action, the worst case cost now becomes a spell slot and a bonus action.
+This now allows a caster to first CC then cast an offensive spell, for a brief few turns the caster can be a very effective partymember.
+This is counterbalanced by the limited spell slots of the caster - yes the PC could cast 2 spells a turn, but then they would run out of spell slots pretty quickly.
+Cantrips do not generate enough damage to worry a DM, just add more monsters or more hitpoints.